Regulatory Report - June 2022

 DESNZ opened a consultation on the government’s proposed revenue stream mechanics under the nuclear regulated asset base model.

 The government published a consultation seeking views on its proposals to improve liquidity in the 2023 Capacity Market auctions.

-The National Audit Office published a report on the energy supplier market, evaluating the role of Ofgem and BEIS in the events leading to recent supplier exits and how well they handled them.
+The National Audit Office published a report on the energy supplier market, evaluating the role of Ofgem and DESNZ in the events leading to recent supplier exits and how well they handled them.